gianugo/powerapps-docs/powerapps-docs/developer/data-platform/isv-app-management-homepage.md

 The App names and icons are from AppSource.

-[!IMPORTANT]
+> [!IMPORTANT]
-With the January release of ISV Studio, the 'Installs' tile has been changed to reflect the *number of unique environments installed* instead that the total, cumulative number of installs.
+> With the January 2022 update, the 'Installs' tile has been changed to reflect the *number of unique environments installed* instead that the total, cumulative number of installs.

 ![All apps.](media/isv-portal-homepage-seeall.png)